 Figuring out when is the best time to buy a lawn mower is not easy.
 For over 170 years, the Western world has depended on the modern lawn mower to maintain and manicure front lawns, sports grounds, and public outdoor gathering places.
 The first modern lawnmower was basically designed to be a superior version of the scythe and was patented in 1830 in Gloucestershire, England.

 Initially, it was used to maintain English sporting grounds and gardens.
 Through the years, lawn mower designs and features have been fine tuned to produce the more sophisticated versions with which we are familiar today, including walk behind, self-propelled, electric, hover, and riding mowers.

 Purchasing a lawn mower is a milestone that most Americans will encounter after becoming homeowners.
-Being aware of the types of mowers available, as well as the best time to buy a lawn mower, enables consumers to make the best and informed selection.
+Being aware of the types of mowers available, as well as the best time to buy a lawn mower enables consumers to make the best and most informed selection.

 Buying Lawn Mowers – Lawn Mower Types